Welcome!

 News

-Our preprint Toward Adaptive Non-Intrusive Reduced-Order Models: Design and Challenges is now available on arXiv.
+Our paper Toward adaptive non-intrusive reduced-order models: design and challenges is now available in Structural and Multidisciplinary Optimization.
 This work was done in collaboration with Prof. Karthik Duraisamy at the University of Michigan and his PhD student Amirpasha Hedayat.
-You can find the preprint here.
+You can find the paper here.

 ... see all News